Jenny Armstrong (shepherd): Early life

 Janet (Jenny) Armstrong was born at the Farm of Fairliehope in Carlops on 9 May 1903 to Margaret (Maggie) Carruthers and Andrew Armstrong.
-Armstrong attended school at Nine Mile Burn, and started her farming career as a child, with her first lambing taking place at the age of nine.
+She attended school at Nine Mile Burn, and started her farming career as a child, with her first lambing taking place at the age of nine.

 Career

-By the time she was in her twenties, Armstrong was looking after a large hill herd in the Pentland Hills.
+By the time she was in her 20s, Armstrong was looking after a large hill herd in the Pentland Hills.
 She spent her entire career and life as a hill shepherd, working in bleak conditions.
 She moved to the remote hamlet of Kittleyknowe in 1940s, living in Monk's Cottage and remained there for the rest of her life.

 Retirement and death

-Armstrong retired in the 1970's and it was then that artist Victoria Crowe moved in next door.
+Armstrong retired in the 1970s and it was then that Crowe moved in next door.
 They became friends and Crowe then began capturing Armstrong's life.

-Armstrong passed away on 20 November 1985.
+Armstrong died on 20 November 1985.